- Rocket firmware

 Does the Rocket have No-Delay Passthrough?

-Yes, the Rocket has a no delay pass-thru so you can see your game on your TV set and at the same time, record your game play.
+Yes, the Rocket has a no delay pass-thru via HDMI Out so you can see your game on your TV set and at the same time, record your game play.

-What is the red Button on the top of this device used for?
+What is the red button on the top of the Rocket used for?

-The red button is used to start and stop recordings while in standalone mode.
+The red button is used to start and stop recordings while in standalone mode, and to start and stop streaming in StreamEez.

 Where are my recordings saved?